 A library is a project whose Selector is set as None & are supposed to run within other simultaneous projects.
 They can run on the server of the step that calls them.
 Whenever we save a project, which has a selector set to None, the system alerts that it will be kept as a library.
 Libraries are listed in the consequent Libraries panel.

-Clobber button removes a project and its associated tasks from the database.
+The clobber button removes a project and its associated tasks from the database.
 System requests for confirmation before clobbering a project.
 After we clobber a project, it cannot be undone.
-The button is visible on the editing page of project property; which needs to be selected and then click the icon beside the name of the desired project.
+The button is visible on the editing page of the project property; which needs to be selected and then clicks the icon beside the name of the desired project.